SQream/sqream_docs/tutorials/getting_started/connect_to_sqream/index.rst

 .. image:: /_static/images/connectivity_ecosystem.png

 In general, the tools listed have been tested and approved for usage with SQream DB.
-Most 3rd party tools that work through JDBC, ODBC, and Python whould work.
+Most 3\ :sup:`rd` party tools that work through JDBC, ODBC, and Python whould work.

 .. note:: If you are looking for a tool that is not listed, SQream and our partners can help.
 Go to `SQream Support <http://support.sqream.com/>`_ or contact your SQream account manager for more information.